-Which is all to say that drone work in the energy sector may soon be growing quickly, as the FAA clears the way for drone pilots to do more inspections by giving more energy companies BVLOS waivers.
+Which is all to say that drone inspection jobs in the energy sector may soon be growing quickly, as the FAA clears the way for drone pilots to do more inspections by giving more energy companies BVLOS waivers.

-To do this kind of work as a drone pilot you’ll need technical knowledge of what is required in inspections for power lines, solar panels, and other energy-related infrastructure.
-In general, these inspections are conducted to find areas that need maintenance so that problems can be detected early and addressed—but again, as software develops this knowledge may become less and less crucial.
+To do this kind of uav job you’ll need technical knowledge of what is required in inspections for power lines, solar panels, and other energy-related infrastructure.
+In general, the work of drone inspection jobs is to find areas that need maintenance so that problems can be detected early and addressed.

 Knowledge of aerial thermography would be required for solar panel inspections and for certain kinds of power line inspections.
 It’s also important to note that power lines can emit magnetic interference, which can make flying difficult and can potentially fry your flight controller.
 A good rule of thumb is to stay at least 100 feet away from any power line when doing aerial inspections, and to avoid flying between power lines if at all possible.

-Because of the electro-magnetic interference power lines give off, you want to use a drone for power line inspections that has ferro-magnetic protection.
-DJI’s Phantom 4 Pro has pretty good ferro-magnetic protection (better than the Inspire 1 or 2, in fact).
-If you want to go a little higher end, DJI’s Matrice 200 is created to resist magnetic interference, and can carry DJI’s ZenMuse Z30 camera, which was designed with a powerful, accurate zoom for tower and other inspection scenarios that require a distance to be maintained from the object being inspected.
+Because of the electromagnetic interference power lines give off, you want to use a drone for power line inspections that has ferromagnetic protection.
+DJI’s Phantom 4 Pro V2.0 has pretty good ferromagnetic protection (better than the Inspire 1 or 2, in fact).
+If you want to go a little higher-end, DJI’s Matrice 300 is created to resist magnetic interference and can carry DJI’s ZenMuse Z30 camera, which was designed with a powerful, accurate zoom for tower and other inspection scenarios that require a distance to be maintained from the object being inspected.

 Check out our guide to the top professional drones on the market if you’d like to look at more recommended options.